 Dubai non-oil private sector growth slows in August - PMI

-DUBAI, Sept 9 (Reuters) - Dubai's non-oil private sector expanded marginally in August, its second straight month of growth, though at a slower pace than in July, while weak demand led to a sixth month of job cuts, a survey showed on Wednesday.
+DUBAI, Sept 9 (Reuters) - Dubai's non-oil private sector expanded marginally in August for the second straight month, although at a slower pace than in July as weak demand led to a sixth month of job cuts, a survey showed on Wednesday.

-The seasonally adjusted IHS Markit Dubai Purchasing Managers' Index (PMI) fell to 50.9 in August from 51.7 in July, slightly above the mark that separates growth from contraction.
+The seasonally adjusted IHS Markit Dubai Purchasing Managers' Index (PMI) slipped to 50.9 in August from 51.7 in July, nevertheless holding slightly above the 50 line denoting growth.

 In June the index was at 50.0, emerging from three consecutive months of contraction.